-Scam is an umbrella term for any fraudulent activity designed to trick money, favors, or personal information out of victims.
+Scam is a term for a fraudulent activity designed to take money, goods, or personal information from victims.
 The scammer pretends to be someone the victim trusts to deflect suspicion and trick them into the desired action.
 As such, scams are a form of social engineering.

 Scams can work in a multitude of ways, but most boil down to stealing money, property, or information.
 With people spending more time online, criminals have sharpened their tactics.
 Here are some common scams you should know about.

-Vishing, phishing, pension scams, gift card scams, and crypto fraud are stealing millions from victims each year.
+Vishing, phishing, pension scams, gift card scams, crypto fraud, and latest Facebook scams are stealing millions from victims each year.
 Here are 9 common scams you should know about.

 Phishing scammers send victims infected links within emails.
 Once clicked, these links can download spyware onto your device or take you to a fake version of a website.
 The criminals sending the phishing email might pretend to be from a bank, company, or authority to coax information from you.
+A good example of this kind of attack can be seen in the Geek Squad scam, a phishing hoax that has been going on for several years.
 According to a report by Check Point Research, 52% of all phishing attempts in the first three months of 2022 impersonated LinkedIn.

 Vishing scams use phone calls and Voice over IP (VoIP) technology such as Skype and similar platforms.
 In vishing attacks, scammers pretend to be calling from legitimate companies, banks, or government institutions, or they may pretend to be someone you know.